vmware/vic-product/docs/user_doc/vic_vsphere_admin/common_vic_options.md

 The thumbprint of the vCenter Server or ESXi host certificate.
 Specify this option if your vSphere environment uses untrusted, self-signed certificates.
 Alternatively, specifying the `--force` option allows you to omit the `--thumbprint` option.
 If your vSphere environment uses trusted certificates that are signed by a known Certificate Authority (CA), you do not need to specify the `--thumbprint` option.

 To obtain the thumbprint of the vCenter Server or ESXi host certificate, run `vic-machine` without the specifying the `--thumbprint` or `--force` options.
 The operation fails, but the resulting error message includes the required certificate thumbprint.
 You can copy the thumbprint from the error message and run `vic-machine` again, including the `thumbprint` option.

-If you obtain the thumbprint by other means, use upper-case letters and colon delimitation rather than space delimitation when you specify `--thumbprint`.
+**NOTE**: If you obtain the thumbprint by other means, use upper-case letters and colon delimitation in the thumbprint.
+Do not use space delimitation.

 <pre>--thumbprint <i>certificate_thumbprint</i></pre>